Bleron213/PdfApp/README.md

 * Open the solution in Visual Studio 2022
 * Start PdfApp.Rest project.
 If prompted for a dev certificate use a self-signed certificate
-* Alternatively, start the project using docker-compose.
+* Alternatively, start the project using docker-compose

-Alternatively, Load up the solution in Visual studio and choose either
-  - PdfApp.Rest
-  - docker-compose

-Remember to initialize X-API-KEY as a dotnet secret inside the PdfApp.Rest project, before running the project in Docker or Windows.

 ## Credits

 This software uses the following open source packages: